loomio/loomio/docs/en/plugins/README.md

 plugin.use_asset 'components/discussion_tags/discussion_tag_records_interface.coffee'
 ```

+`use_asset` allows us to add any type of compilable (coffee, haml, scss) file to our asset pipeline, so you can add other things this way if you find you need to as well.

 _NB: We could also use the `use_asset_directory` command to include a whole directory of files in one line._

 ##### 2. Making an outlet

 This is the easy part.
-Find where in the interface you’d like your component to go, and put an ‘outlet’ directive there (if it doesn’t already exist!), with a name, like so:
+Find where in the interface you’d like your component to go, and put an ‘outlet’ directive there (if it doesn’t already exist), with a name, like so:

 ```
 %outlet{name: “before-thread-title”}
 ```

+You can find all of the existing outlets by searching for `%outlet` in the repository.

-NB: You’ll need to pull request this against the main loomio repository, but don’t worry, we’ll definitely accept it if it’s named nicely and not right next to another outlet.
+_NB: You’ll need to pull request any new outlets against the main loomio repository, but don’t worry, we’ll definitely accept it if it’s named nicely and not right next to another outlet.
+We'll also be very excited to hear about what you're working on._

 ##### 3. Making a component